Dewaszmi/dewaszmi/README.md

 ## Hi there 👋

+#### I'm a third year CS student at University of Adam Mickiewicz in Poznań, Poland.

+My interests concern reinforncement learning, generative algorithms, data analysis and operating systems (Arch and Neovim user btw)

+I'm currently learning to implement common DRL algorithms via PyTorch.

+I also make experimental / art pop music in my free time, with main inspirations being early projects of Grimes, Ecco2k and FKA twigs.
+I'm planning to write a program to synthesize sounds and generate MIDI arrangements via RL on the go.
 <!--
 **Dewaszmi/dewaszmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.